-Our free exhibition PLAYING FOR CAMBORNE is now open at Heartlands, Pool.
+Our free exhibition PLAYING FOR CAMBORNE was at Heartlands, Pool, Cornwall from 11 October-6 November 2018.
 Just over 100 years ago, a group of brave tin miners from Dolcoath set off to the Western Front after war broke out.

 In August 2018, 100 years on from the end of the war, Camborne Youth Band followed in their footsteps and travelled back to France and Belgium to honour their memory.

 They took a 100-year-old bugle that belonged to one of these men, Fred Negus.
 Fred’s great great grandson, Corey Williams, plays in the Band.